Training RBMs with pcd!

 • shuffle: reshuffle data between epochs,

-• wts: optional sample weights,
+• wts: optional finite, positive sample weights,

 • moments: data sufficient statistics (defaults to layer moments from data).